wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_fundamentals.md

 applications, along with their DAG representations, can be found [here](https://pegasus.isi.edu/application-showcase/).
 </div>

+**Note:** In this module, for simplicity, we assume that workflow tasks "communicate" only via files.
+While this is the case for many real-world workflow applications, other options are of course also common (e.g., network communications, sharing memory).

 #### Simulating Multi-core Workflow Execution

 This module relies heavily on concepts introduced in previous modules.